lajith111/sqllitedemo/README.md

 5.After dowload You can delete in the Same place
 6 Click to Download button Exception message in web ( console) but records will be saved

-I am part time Ionic dev limited knowlege in Javascript tech  d
+I am part time Ionic dev limited knowlege in Javascript tech  dd